-We have funded our operations to date primarily through proceeds from sales of preferred stock, convertible promissory notes and warrants, public offerings of common stock, the incurrence of indebtedness and milestone payments from collaboration agreements.
-In August 2017, we completed an underwritten public offering of 3,100,000 shares of common stock.
-We also granted the underwriters a 30-day option to purchase up to 465,000 additional shares of our common stock, which was exercised in full in September 2017.
-All of the shares were offered by us at a price to the public of \$49.00 per share for net proceeds of \$164.0 million.
-Pursuant to the license and collaboration agreement with DSE signed on January 2, 2019, we received an upfront cash payment of \$150.0 million from DSE and are eligible for substantial additional sales and regulatory milestone payments and royalties.
+We have funded our operations to date primarily through proceeds from sales of preferred stock, convertible promissory notes and warrants, public offerings of common stock, the incurrence of indebtedness, milestone payments from collaboration agreements and revenue interest purchase agreements.
+Pursuant to the license and collaboration agreement with DSE signed on

+January 2, 2019, we received an upfront cash payment of \$150.0 million from DSE and are eligible for substantial additional sales and regulatory milestone payments and royalties.
+Pursuant to the RIPA with Oberland, we received an upfront cash payment of \$124.4 million, net of issuance costs, and are eligible for an additional \$25.0 million upon certain regulatory approval of our product candidates and \$50.0 million at our option upon reaching certain sales thresholds.
+In return, Oberland will have a right to receive revenue interests based on net sales of our product candidates.
 To date, we have not generated any revenue from product sales and we anticipate that we will incur losses for the foreseeable future.

-As of March 31, 2019, our primary sources of liquidity were our cash and cash equivalents and available-for-sale investments, which totaled \$174.8 million and \$53.7 million, respectively.
+As of September 30, 2019, our primary sources of liquidity were our cash and cash equivalents and available-for-sale investments, which totaled \$212.0 million and \$31.9 million, respectively.
 We invest our cash equivalents and investments in highly liquid, interest-bearing investment-grade and government securities to preserve principal.